HasanAbdelhady/HasanAbdelhady/README.md

 # 👋 Hi, I'm Hasan!

-### 🚀 Full Stack Python Web Developer | 🎓 AI Engineering Senior Student
+### 🚀 Aspiring Full Stack Python Web Developer | 🎓 AI Engineering Senior Student

 I’m a passionate developer focused on building efficient and scalable web solutions using Python and modern web technologies.
-As a full stack web developer, I’ve worked on several projects, from backend architecture to creating dynamic front-end experiences.
+As a full-stack web developer, I like to work on several projects, from backend architecture to creating dynamic front-end experiences.
 Currently, I'm finishing my AI Engineering degree, and my interest lies at the intersection of AI and web development.

 ---